A near-infrared morphological comparison of high-redshift submm and radio galaxies: massive star-forming discs vs relaxed spheroids: Host galaxy analysis

 \subsection{Reliability and limitations of modelling results}

 The accuracy of scalelength and S\'{e}rsic index recovery was examined via two-dimensional modelling of synthetic galaxies.
 Model galaxies at $z \simeq 2$ were constructed with a scalelength $r_{1/2}$ of 1, 1.5, 2, 3, 4, 5, 6, 7, and 8\,kpc, and with S\'{e}rsic index values of $n=1$ (exponential disc) and $n=4$ (de Vaucouleurs spheroid).
 The axial ratio and position angle were set to be constant, with luminosity and redshift adopted from the mean values of the radio-galaxy sample.
 The synthetic sources were inserted into an image, with noise levels based upon the average rms-per-pixel values derived from the real images.
 Background counts were also added to each simulated model using the IRAF routine MKNOISE.
 To ensure a realistic level of uncertainty in the accuracy of the PSF used to model a given galaxy, synthetic data were convolved with a PSF derived from a science image, and then the modelling was undertaken using a new PSF constructed from a selection of stars elsewhere in the same field.

 Example results of these tests are given in Tables \ref{tabsersic1} and \ref{tabsersic4}.
 These tests were repeated using PSFs and sky noise from other targets in the UKIRT and Gemini samples with similar results, demonstrating that host galaxy scalelength and S\'{e}rsic index can be recovered to within a typical accuracy of 10 per cent.
-It was, however, also found that S\'{e}rsic index can only be usefully recovered when $r_{1/2}>2$\,kpc; for smaller galaxies the limitations of ground-based seeing render ellipticals and disc galaxies virtually indistinguishable.
+It was, however, also found that S\'{e}rsic index can only be usefully recovered when $r_{1/2}>2$\,kpc; for smaller galaxies the limitations of ground-based seeing render elliptical and disc galaxies indistinguishable.